-• Provide opportunities for all parents/carers to become involved in the education of their sons and/or daughters through regular contact on a formal and informal basis.
-We will provide opportunities for students to visit foreign countries on exchanges, sporting or cultural visits or undertake work experience.
+- Provide opportunities for all parents/carers to become involved in the education of their son and/or daughter through regular contact on a formal and informal basis. - Provide opportunities for students to build self-confidence and understanding of the wider world by visiting foreign countries on exchanges, sporting or cultural visits or undertake work experience. - Provide opportunities to take part in performances and exhibitions and take on responsible roles within the School as Form, Year and School Council representatives.